YottaDB/YDBDoc/ProgGuide/extrout.rst

 Building Standalone Programs
 +++++++++++++++++++++++++++++

 All external C functions that use call-ins should include the header file libyottadb.h that defines various types and provides signatures of call-in functions.
-To avoid potential size mismatches with the parameter types, YottaDB strongly recommends that gtm \*t types defined in libyottadb.h be used instead of the native types (int, float, char, etc).
+To avoid potential size mismatches with the parameter types, YottaDB strongly recommends that ydb \*t types defined in libyottadb.h be used instead of the native types (int, float, char, etc).

 To use call-ins from a standalone C program, it is necessary that the YottaDB runtime library (libyottadb.so) is explicitly linked into the program.
 If call-ins are used from an External Call function (which in turn was called from YottaDB through the existing external call mechanism), the External Call library does not need to be linked explicitly with libyottadb.so since YottaDB would have already loaded it.